Skip to Main Content

 As some items may be fragile please check with Special Collections & Archives' staff if photography or scanning is possible.

-In addition if reprographics are required for publication then permission to use the material must be sought from the Special Collections Librarian.
+In addition if copying is required for publication then contact the Special Collections Librarian.

 Opening Hours